 Detection and differentiation of HIV-1 and HIV-2 antibodies

 Follow-up testing of specimens that are reactive by FDA-approved HIV antigen and antibody combination or HIV-1/-2 antibody immunoassays

 Negative results for both HIV-1 and HIV-2 antibodies usually indicate absence of HIV-1 and HIV-2 infection.
-However, in patients tested reactive by a fourth generation HIV antigen and antibody combination immunoassays, such negative results do not rule out acute HIV infection.
+However, in patients tested reactive by a fourth generation HIV antigen and antibody combination immunoassays, such negative results do not rule-out acute HIV infection.
 If acute HIV-1 infection is suspected, detection of HIV-1 RNA (HIVDQ / HIV-1 RNA Detection and Quantification, Plasma) is recommended.

 Positive HIV-1 antibody but negative HIV-2 antibody results suggest the presence of HIV-1 infection.
 Together with the reactive HIV-1/-2 antigen and antibody screening test results, individuals with such results are considered presumptively positive for HIV-1 infection.
-Additional testing for HIV-1 RNA (HIVQU / HIV-1 RNA Quantification, Plasma) is recommended to verify and confirm the diagnosis for consideration of antiviral treatment.
+Additional testing for HIV-1 RNA (HIVDQ / HIV-1 RNA Detection and Quantification, Plasma) is recommended to verify and confirm the diagnosis for consideration of antiviral treatment.

 Indeterminate HIV-1 antibody but negative HIV-2 antibody results may be due to early HIV-1 infection, cross-reactive antibodies produced from recent non-HIV infections, hypergammaglobulinemic states, connective tissue disorders, or pregnancy (alloantibodies).
 Specimens with this result type are automatically tested for HIV-1 antibodies by Western blot assay (HV1WB / HIV-1 Antibody Confirmation by Western Blot, Serum) for further resolution.
 See interpretation and recommendations on results generated by HIV-1 antibody confirmation by Western blot.